hyosung11/Launch-School/Courses/journal.md

    * My lower back feels tight and uncomfortable and I am reffing this afternoon, so I will have less time to study.

 10:02 Reviewing the `function selectFruit(produceList)` from yesterday and I still don't have it firmly in my head.
 I need to look at it again and again.
 I have to poo right now though.

+10:27 Sitting at the dining room table and I can see that Sohee and SungOh are back from Trader Joe's, so I will take a break and help put away the groceries.